 Due to safety and space concerns, siblings may not, at any time, accompany parents volunteering on campus or attending class parties and events or on the playground during school hours.
-Siblings are welcome to attend weekly assemblies and eat with a parent and student at the VIP table in the MPB.
+Siblings are welcome to attend weekly assemblies and eat with a parent and student for Al Fresco Lunch.